-Welcome to West End First School’s Information Report about Special Educational Needs and Disabilities.
+Welcome to West End Primary School’s Information Report about Special Educational Needs and Disabilities.
 This report is reviewed annually.
-The next review date will be June 2020.
+The next review date will be June 2023.

 'One pupil explained to me that teachers always pay attention to what pupils say and that pupils are not ignored.
 Any potential barriers to learning are addressed and removed.'
 Ofsted Inspection Report February 2019

-Welcome to the ‘Special Educational Needs and/or Disabilities (SEND) Information Report for West End First School.
+Welcome to the ‘Special Educational Needs and/or Disabilities (SEND) Information Report for West End Primary School.

 SEND can be an emotive area, which causes much anxiety and concern.
 We hope that this document will help alleviate some of this by providing you with useful information about our school ethos, and what we can offer as a school and local authority, in addition to some useful information.
 If you have any information you feel could be included for others or you need further information from us please contact us.
 We are always keen to hear your views.